vipinpandey789/sales-performance-analytics/README.md

 ![Dashboard Preview](dashboard_preview.png)

+## Key Insights

+- Technology generated the highest sales.
+- East region generated the highest profit.
+- Standard Class was the most used shipping mode.
+- Low discounts contributed most of the profit.
+- Sales showed strong growth toward the end of the year.

 ## About the Project

 I took a superstore sales dataset and tried to answer some important business questions like: